soulwing/fluent-jdbc/README.md

     .retrieveList(Parameter.with("%Nadine%");
 ```
 This library is lightweight and depends only on the JDBC features of the
-JDK -- i.e. is addes only a single (small) JAR file dependency to your
+JDK -- i.e. it adds only a single (small) JAR file dependency to your
 application.

 Getting Started